 Due to changes in the law, a person convicted of underage drinking will not find themselves with a suspended driver’s license for a first offense, but there are other punishments he or she must face:

 - Underage drinking is a summary offense.
 A first offense comes with a $500 fine, which doubles for subsequent offenses.

 - A summary offense will show on a person’s criminal record, because it counts as a criminal conviction.

 - A person applying for colleges and jobs will often have to answer questions about arrests and convictions.

 - Underage drinking convictions show up on background checks, and many jobs, schools, and professional licensing boards do background checks before they hire, accept, or grant a license.

 At the office of Logue Law Group, Sean Logue and his associates are experienced Pittsburgh criminal defense attorneys.
 They have defended the rights of clients involved in different types of juvenile cases that include everything from drug offenses to underage drinking.
-They will stay beside you through the entire process, and will dedicate themselves to discrediting evidence against your juvenile.
-They will help you decide how best to proceed.
+They will remain at your side throughout the process, and will commit themselves to getting the evidence against your juvenile thrown out.
+They will help you figure out the best way to proceed.